contactjavas/ionic-autocomplete/README.md

 * Import `AutoCompleteModule` by adding the following to your parent module (i.e. `app.module.ts`):

     ```
-    import { AutoCompleteModule } from 'ionic4-auto-complete';
+    import { AutoCompleteModule } from 'ionic-autocomplete';

     @NgModule({
       ...